 Working under the supervision of the athletic director and the athletic program directors, athletics staff teach and coach one or more of the following sports: soccer, softball, volleyball, basketball, lacrosse, golf and archery.
 Soccer, softball, volleyball and basketball teams compete with nearby camps in recreational and county title tournaments.
 Instructors should have significant varsity experience in their sports (ideally at the college level), and coaching experience is a plus.
 Facilities include seven all-grass soccer pitches, four grass volleyball courts, Field of Dreams softball field, full-size Court of America and junior biddy basketball courts, driving range, artificial turf putting green and archery range.

 Girls love to cook, bake, and have fun in the kitchen.
-A cooking counselor will work with the cooking director in our brand new for 2013, state-of-the-art cooking facility to engage girls in this favorite past time and incorporate the next “Top Chef” ideas into the curriculum.
+A cooking counselor will work with the cooking director in our state-of-the-art cooking facility to engage girls in this favorite past time and incorporate the next “Top Chef” ideas into the curriculum.
 This counselor should have significant experience in the kitchen, specifically in the area of baking.
 A home economics or food-related major is a plus but not a necessity.

 Dance staff must be experienced in and able to demonstrate and teach at least two of the following styles: ballet, jazz, hip-hop, modern, tap.
 Knowledge of choreography and/or experience in a dance or musical theatre company is a strong plus, as is the ability to lead a class on your own.
 Our dance and fitness facility includes a 45’ by 36’ hardwood dance floor and adjacent aerobics studio.